i18n-components/i18n-components/CONTRIBUTING.md

 1. Fork [the repository](https://github.com/i18n-components/i18n-components) and create your branch from `main`.
 1. Add the copyright notice to the top of any code new files you've added.
 1. Describe your [test plan](#test-plan) in your pull request description.
-Make sure to [test your changes](https://github.com/i18n-components/i18n-components/blob/main/admin/testing-changes-on-I18n Components-itself.md/)!
+Make sure to test your changes using `yarn test` and fulfill minimum required code coverage.!
 1. Make sure your code lints (`yarn prettier && yarn lint`).
 1. Make sure your Jest tests pass (`yarn test`).